23. oktober 2025 kl. 17:00 - 20:00

 Are we there yet?
 Status from European industry and technology providers

-Kristin Myskja, Director General, Head of Climate, Industry and Technology Department, Ministry of Energy (tbc)
+Kristin Myskja, Director General, Head of Climate, Industry and Technology Department, Ministry of Energy

-Grete Tveit, Senior Vice President for Low Carbon Solutions, Equinor
+Grete Tveit, SVP Low Carbon Solutions, Equinor

 Jon Vatnaland, Senior Partner, HitecVision